Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

-Chateau de Caen was built by the King of England, William the Conqueror, in 1060 and it is one of the largest medieval monuments in Europe and has an important place in Caen’s heritage.
-It was a royal fortress and then became an English stronghold in the Hundred Year’ War and it was also an army barracks during World War II.
+Chateau de Caen was built by the King of England, William the Conqueror, in 1060.
+It is one of Europe’s most significant medieval monuments and is an essential part of Caen’s heritage.
+It was a royal fortress and became an English stronghold in the Hundred Years’ War.
+It was also an army barracks during World War II.

-When you enter the chateau, you will find out that there is a museum which is called Normandy Museum and it is about Normandy’s history and culture.
-Also, you will find inside many great collections of paintings dated back from the 16th and 17th century.
+When you enter the chateau, you will find out that there is a museum called the Normandy Museum.
+It is about Normandy’s history and culture.
+Also, you will find many significant collections of paintings from the 16th and 17th centuries inside.

 10. Fecamp